Best General Investment Accounts (GIAs) Compared & Reviewed

 Some platforms offer a range of features that can help you make better investment decisions such as research, charts, and stock screeners.
 Others, however, just offer basic investment services.

-AJ Bell and Hargreaves Lansdown offer the most types of investment account as they include lifetime ISAs.
+AJ Bell and Hargreaves Lansdown offer you the most types of investment account as they include lifetime ISAs.

-However, we found that only IG, Hargreaves Lansdown and Interactive Brokers offer access to the full suite of investment types.
-However, Interactive Brokers is more of a trading platform than an investing account and the derivatives offered by HL are actually provided through a partnership with IG.
-So, the two accounts that offer the most investment options is technically IG.
+However, in our independent GIA reviews we found that only IG, Hargreaves Lansdown and Interactive Brokers offer access to the full suite of investment types.
+With that said, Interactive Brokers is more of a trading platform than an investing account and the derivatives offered by HL are actually provided through a partnership with IG.

 Account TypesHargreaves LansdownAJ Bell YouinvestInteractive InvestorInteractive BrokersPenfoldPensionBeeNutmegProfile PensionsMoneyfarm